xcherryio/apis/goapi/xdbapi/docs/ProcessExecutionStartRequest.md

 ### NewProcessExecutionStartRequest

-`func NewProcessExecutionStartRequest(processId string, processType string, workerUrl string, ) *ProcessExecutionStartRequest`
+`func NewProcessExecutionStartRequest(namespace string, processId string, processType string, workerUrl string, ) *ProcessExecutionStartRequest`

 NewProcessExecutionStartRequest instantiates a new ProcessExecutionStartRequest object This constructor will assign default values to properties that have it defined,